 Budget allocation for Post Matric scholarship for Scheduled Castes has declined from Rs.
 3,348 crore in 2017-18 (RE) to Rs.
 3,000 crore in 2018-19 (BE).
 This reduced allocation comes at a time when the department has been asking for a one-time package to clear the accumulated arrears under the same, amounting to Rs.
 8,000 crore at the end of 2016-17 (the Departmentally Related Standing Committee report on Detailed Demand for Grants of DSJE 2017-18).
 Cleary, the demand of the department has not been met in this Union Budget.
-This, in turn adversely affects the outreach and implementation of the scheme, depriving thousands of SC students of the critical assistance in accessing higher education.
-Promotion of higher education,a necessary stepping stone for expanding the opportunities and avenues for social mobility for the SCs, has been a long standing demand in the sector, and lack of attention to this in Union Budget 2018-19, is a concern.

 Similarly, the actual expenditure under the Self-Employment Scheme for Rehabilitation of Manual Scavengers has been zero from 2014-15 to 2016-17.
 The budgets for the scheme in 2017-18 was only Rs.
 5 crore, which has increased to Rs.
 20 crore in Rs.
 2018-19.
 The low allocations under the scheme last year were due to the existing corpus of funds available with the National Safai Karamchari Finance Development Corporation (NSKFDC), which was Rs.
 35 crore at end of 2015-16 (Accountability Initiative 2018).
 Further, there are several concerns with the identification of manual scavengers as per different sources.
-Accountability Initiative (2018) notes that these numbers as reported identified by the SECC 2011 vary from 1,67,487 rural manual scavengers according to Lok Sabha, Unstarred Question No.
+Accountability Initiative (2018) notes that these numbers as reported identified by the SECC 2011 vary from 1,67,487 rural manual scavengers according to Lok Sabha, Unstarred Question No. 276 answered on 25 February 2016, to 1,82,505 manual scavenging households as per Rajya Sabha, Unstarred Question No. 1296, answered on 28 July 2016.
+In absence of credible numbers of manual scavengers, the implementation of the scheme will continue to suffer.